 A sole proprietorship provides a business owner with maximum control of his business, but has no inherent separation of the business from the owner.
 So, if your business is involved in a lawsuit, and you don't have the protection of an LLC your personal assets could be at risk.

 Sole proprietorships and LLCs are easy to set up.
 Depending on the type of business, the set up may be no more than applying for and paying for the required state, county, and local licenses.
-Limited liability companies are set up through the state of

 If you operate a sole proprietorship and use your legal name, there is no need to purchase a fictitious name, commonly called a “DBA” - which stands for “doing business as”.
 However, if you operate your business using anything other than your legal name then you do need to purchase a fictitious name.
-So if your name is John Smith, and you operate your business as John Smith, and only advertise your product or services in connection with your name, no DBA is fine.
+So if your name is John Smith, and you operate your business as John Smith, and only advertise your product or services in connection with your name, no DBA is required.